apigee/registry/README.md

 Running `source auth/LOCAL.sh` will configure your environment to run the Registry API server locally and for the included clients to call your local instance.
-Start the server by running `registry-server -c config/postgres.yaml` or provide a different configuration file for other storage backends.
+Start the server by running `registry-server` or provide a different configuration file for other storage backends.
+By default a SQLite backend will be used.

 ### Optional: Proxying a local service with Envoy